nodemailer/nodemailer-web/content/message/index.md

 ```

 {{% notice info %}}
-**Memory leak warning!** When using readable streams as content and sending fails then Nodemailer PRO does not abort the already opened but not yet finished stream, you need to do this yourself.
-Nodemailer PRO only closes the streams it has opened itself (eg. file paths, URLs)
+**Memory leak warning!** When using readable streams as content and sending fails then Nodemailer does not abort the already opened but not yet finished stream, you need to do this yourself.
+Nodemailer only closes the streams it has opened itself (eg. file paths, URLs)
 {{% /notice %}}

 ```javascript